jrdowns/TFLite_Heroku/README.md

 ```
 web: gunicorn app:app
 ```

-### Flask Template Rendering
-To generate HTML from within Python, Flask configures the Jinja2 template engine for you automatically.
-To render a template you can use the render_template() method.
-Here we use it to render our `index.html` page.

 ## Deploy To Heroku
 Heroku is a cloud application platform.
 Depending our your resource needs, you can deploy small applications completely free.